CADPAT: Pattern variations

 The Canadian Armed Forces has developed four operational variations of CADPAT: temperate woodland (TW), arid regions (AR), winter operations (WO), and multi-terrain (MT).

-The temperate woodland pattern became the standard issue for the Canadian Forces Land Force Command in 2002, with the Canadian Forces Air Command following suit in 2004.
-In 2021, the Canadian Armed Force selected a new CADPAT variant, multi-terrain pattern, to replace the TW and AR patterns, with both being phased out over the coming years, and the patterned uniform becoming the "daily wear" uniform.
-It is unclear if the TW and AR patterns will be retained for any operational purposes once the pattern becomes standard issue.
+The temperate woodland pattern became the standard issue for Land Force Command in 2002, with the Air Command following suit in 2004.
+In 2021, the Canadian Armed Forces selected a new CADPAT variant, multi-terrain pattern, to replace the TW and AR patterns, with both being phased out over the coming years, and the MT-patterned uniform becoming the "daily wear" uniform.

 Temperate woodland

 The temperate woodland pattern (TW) is designed for use in forest and grassland environments, with its mix of light green, dark green, brown, and black.

 The pattern was first introduced in 1996 on the helmet cover for the new CG634 helmet then coming into service.
 At the same time, the pattern was also introduced on a new soldier's individual camouflage net.
 The TW pattern provides protection from observation by the naked eye and night vision devices, with the pattern incorporating near-infrared technology at the ink level to help conceal the wearer against near-infrared optical devices.

 The pattern is optimized for a gate rate of 30 to 350 metres against a 3-power optical sight.

 Arid regions

 The arid regions pattern (AR) is designed for use in desert, near desert, and savannah conditions, incorporating three shades of brown.
-The AR pattern also features two additional arm pockets and Velcro on the arms compared to the TW uniform.
+The AR pattern also features two additional arm pockets and Velcro on the arms compared to the older TW uniform.
 The AR pattern was developed concurrently with the trials of TW pattern.

-However, after Canadian Forces were deployed to Afghanistan, the AR pattern was expedited with the intent that it would be issued to soldiers in summer 2002.
-The AR pattern also incorporates Infra-Red technology for night operation.
+After Canadian Forces were deployed to Afghanistan, the AR pattern was expedited with the intent that it would be issued to soldiers in summer 2002.
+The AR pattern also incorporates infrared technology for night operation.